SandSux/SciFi_Conky_HUD/README.md

 1. Acquire this repository: `git clone https://github.com/SandSux/SciFi_Conky_HUD.git`

 2. We need to relocate all of our conky files from this repo into a folder called `.conky` (The period indicates that this is a hidden file).
-    + Create a directory in your home folder so that all of the paths in the configuration files link the .lua, .png, etc.         files correctly
+    + Create a directory in your home folder so that all of the paths in the configuration files link the .lua, .png, etc.         files correctly.

-    + Make directory:`cd && sudo mkdir ~/.conky`
+      `cd && sudo mkdir ~/.conky`

     - Note: [CTRL + h] toggles hidden files from view

+    + Move all of the contents of your cloned repository `SciFi_Conky_HUD` into your new `~/.conky` directory

+      `mv ~/SciFi_Conky_HUD/* ~/.conky/`

+    - Note: The asterisk (*) denotes ALL file types/extensions within a directory will be moved

 3. Openweathermap API - visit [OpenWeatherMap](https://openweathermap.org/api) to sign up for your API key